The legal process for dealing with employment problems

 Can I challenge the Authority’s decision if I’m unhappy with it?

-If either side is unhappy with the Authority’s written decision, they can challenge it by applying, within 28 days, to have the case heard by the Employment Court.
+If either side is unhappy with the ERA’s written decision, they can challenge it by applying, within 28 days, to have the case heard by the Employment Court.

 You can challenge either:

-- just a part of the written decision – for example a mistake you believe the Authority made in interpreting a particular section of the Employment Relations Act.
+- just a part of the written decision – for example a mistake you believe the ERA made in interpreting a particular section of the Employment Relations Act.